estrategias-adaptativas/transitional-typology/article.md

 use of traditional modules and of the adaptation of these modules to local conditions.
 Because there are few extant drawings from much of the nineteenth century, discerning these modules involves reconstructing original land subdivision patterns from present-day conditions.
+Even then, many towns in Brazil still lack reliable cadastral maps; this hampers the ability to conduct statistical analysis and error estimation from a set of precise measurements.
+At any rate, the assumption that there be, somewhere, historical towns preserved in a mythically pristine condition has led many architectural interpretations astray; even such iconic heritage sites as Ouro Preto, in Brazil's Minas Gerais state, underwent significant rebuilding and lot consolidation during the nineteenth century [@vieira:2016ouro].

 The empirical methods of the British and Italian schools of urban morphology are promising for the reconstruction of genealogies of